Professional Liability Insurance

 If you provide professional services or expert advice to customers, your business needs professional liability insurance coverage.

 Also known as errors and omissions insurance (E&O coverage), this type of small business insurance protects business owners against claims of inaccurate, negligent, or undelivered work.

 Regardless if you have a legal defense to claims, E&O policies help cover the costs associated with these disputes.
 Use our guide to estimate your annual professional liability insurance cost and find a provider.

 Recommended: Next Insurance is dedicated to matching small businesses with the right professional liability policy at the best price.

 How Much Does Professional Liability Insurance Cost?

-The average cost of a professional liability insurance policy is about $500–$1,800.
-This is a very broad range of pricing, because there are many variables in the policy features that can make considerable differences in cost.
+The average cost of professional liability insurance is about $500–$1,800 per year.
+There are many variables in the policy features that can make considerable differences in cost.

-Some of the other factors that affect policy price are:
+Some of the other factors that affect policy price include:

 - Number of employees